 Among the rolling hills of the Eastside Road of Crabtree Neck you will find the old Ball Field, where for decades children spent hours learning to play ball.
-The first property that CNLT purchased, the Ball Field preserves 30 acres of open space, forest, and wildlife habitat.
+The first property that CNLT purchased, the Ball Field preserves a total of 83 acres of open space, forest, and wildlife habitat.
 Enjoy a hike on the Woods Trail through classic Maine fields and woods, or visit the old apple orchard behind the Community Garden which the community gardeners are working to restore.
 Sightings of wild turkeys, deer, foxes, and a variety of bird species happen here.
 Most recently, bluebird boxes can be seen dotting the landscape.

 Sam Ball Woods Preserve

 The Sam Ball Woods Preserve is named after Samuel Ball who established a farm here in the late 1700s.
 The 23-acre preserve is now forested, but if you look closely you can see parallel mounds and ditches stretching through the woods.
 These are the vestiges of the historic Ball strawberry farm.
 Trails wind through the woods connecting the Point Road to the Community Garden on the East Side Road.
 The trailhead on the Point Road is located just north of the Hancock Point School and is marked by a large sign visible from the road.
 No parking is provided at the trailhead.

 This management plan addresses three preserves: Ball Field, Hartson Woods and Sam Ball Woods.
 These preserves are commonly referred to as the Ball Field Preserve.

 The Ball Field Preserve, Hartson Woods Preserve and Sam Ball Woods Preserve are located within the interior of Crabtree Neck south of the Cross Road.